badatkovaak/presentations/uni/uni.md

 Leonid Aleksandrovich Aksentiev entered the Faculty of Physics and Mathematics of Kazan State University, from which he graduated with honors in 1954 with a degree in Mathematics

+---

+# Thank You For Your Attention !